 - Private.
-If the Dashboard is only for you, then make it private.
-This will make it invisible to all other users.
+If the dashboard is only for you, then make it private.
+This makes it invisible to all other users.

 - Public.
-Only an admin can make public Dashboards.
-Public Dashboards are visible to all users in your organization.
+Only a Targetprocess Admin can make public dashboards.
+Public dashboards are visible to all users in your organization.

 - Team/Project.
-You may want to have a dashboard for a specific Team or Project.
-In this case, just use the custom sharing option and select the relevant groups.
+You may need a dashboard for a specific Team or Project.
+If so, use the custom sharing option and select the relevant groups.

-A Dashboard is useless without widgets, so we have plenty of them.
-You can add the same widget to a Dashboard several times.
+Dashboard software is useless without widgets, so we have plenty of them.
+You can add the same widget to a dashboard several times.
 For instance, let's say that you want to see Burndown charts for two iterations at the same time.
-Just add two Burndown chart widgets to a Dashboard and select different iterations from the widgets’ settings.
+Just add two Burndown chart widgets to a dashboard and select different iterations from the widgets’ settings.

 To add a widget, click the Widgets tab to see all your options:

-To add a widget to a Dashboard, find the required widget and click the large green + button.
-By default, the new widget will be positioned in an empty column and Targetprocess will try to fill any empty spaces efficiently.
-You can always reposition widgets later using drag and drop.
+To add a widget, find the required widget and click the large green + button.
+By default, the new widget is positioned on the full width of the dashboard.
+You can always reposition widgets later using drag-n-drop.

-Now you can see a Dashboard with some widgets:
+Now you can see a dashboard with widgets:

 Actions you can perform on widgets:

-- Remove a widget from the Dashboard.
-Click on the trash can icon to do this.
+- Remove a widget from the dashboard with a single click on the trash can icon.
 You can always add it again from the widget library.

 - Change widget settings.
-For example, changing the filter in a List widget.
-Click on the cogwheel icon to see a widget's available settings.
+For example, to change the filter in a List widget, click on the cogwheel icon to see available settings.

-- Rename a widget.
-Double click on a widget’s name to rename it.
+- Rename a widget with a double-click on a widget’s name.

-- Move a widget.
-Drag a widget by its title and move it into the desired position.
+- Move a widget by dragging its title to the desired position.

-There are many different use cases for Dashboards.
-You will likely up creating many dashboards that serve different needs.
-Here are some examples that might be useful for you.
+There are many different use cases for dashboards.
+You will likely create many dashboards for different needs.
+Here are some examples that might be useful.